-This idler pulley parts kit is used to keep tension on the dryer belt to spin the drum.
-The idler pulley is located on the bottom of the clothes dryer and is mounted on the motor bracket.
+This replacement idler pulley parts kit is used to keep tension on the dryer belt to spin the drum.
+The idler pulley is located on the bottom part of the clothes dryer and is mounted on the motor bracket.
 If you have noticed loud noises or the dryer drum will not spin, you will need to examine the pulley and spring, and replace them if they are broken.
-Please use your model number to make certain that these are the correct parts to repair your dryer.
-Always unplug or disconnect the electrical power source to your clothes dryer before attempting to repair it.
+Please use your model number to make certain that these are the correct OEM parts to fix your dryer with.
+Always remember to unplug or disconnect the electrical power source to your clothes dryer before attempting to repair it.

 Part Number – WE4M216

 Dryer cycling thermostat with bias heater.
 Is located on the blower housing inside the back of the clothes dryer.
-Some common symptoms that the cycling thermostat is bad are, the dryer gets too hot, won’t heat, takes too long to dry laundry, won’t turn off.
-You can check the thermostat for continuity using a multi meter, if it doesn’t show any continuity the thermostat will need to be replaced.
+Some common symptoms that the cycling thermostat is bad are, the dryer gets too hot, won’t heat, takes too long to dry laundry or the dryer won’t turn off.
+You can check the thermostat for continuity using a multimeter, if it doesn’t show any continuity the thermostat will need to be replaced.

 Part Number – EBR62707645

-This main control board is used to control the electrical components within the dryer.
-The circuit board controls when a certain component will come on, the time it stays on and when it shuts off during all of the timed cycles of the dryer.
+This main dryer control board is used to control the electrical components within the dryer.
+The circuit board controls when a certain dryer component will come on, the time it stays on and when it shuts off during all of the timed cycles of the clothes dryer.
 If your dryer will not start this part will need to be tested or inspected for visual signs of damage.
-Please enter your dryer model number when ordering this part and always remember to unplug the electrical power cord to the dryer before attempting to repair it.
+Please enter your dryer model number when ordering this OEM part and always remember to unplug the electrical power cord to the unit before attempting to fix it.